Deadline World Tour: Collaborations

 On July 12, 2025, Google announced a global partnership with Blackpink to provide fans with concert venue information, as well as tailored Google Maps-related features, for easier access to the tour and its surrounding attractions.

 During the US leg of the tour, Blackpink collaborated with American sports retail brand Fanatics, media company Complex, and clothing brand Mitchell & Ness to release the Blackpink In Your Area League Collection, which features exclusive NBA and MLB-themed apparel designed with "Blackpink's signature flair" for seven "iconic" teams: the Los Angeles Lakers, Los Angeles Dodgers, Chicago Bulls, Chicago Cubs, Chicago White Sox, New York Knicks, and New York Mets.
 The collection was made available on the brands' official online stores, as well as in Fanatics x Complex pop-up stores in Los Angeles and New York from July 11–13 and July 25–27, respectively.

 On July 28, French football club Paris Saint-Germain announced a limited-edition merchandise collaboration with Blackpink.
 The PSG x Blackpink capsule collection includes co-branded t-shirts and hoodies in pink and black.
 The collection was released on July 30, ahead of the concerts in Paris on August 2 and 3, which mark the beginning of the European leg of the tour.

+Concert synopsis

+The show begins with an introduction video of Rosé driving a vintage Buick throughout the city of Los Angeles, picking up each of the other girls on their way to Las Vegas.
+Blackpink opens the show with "Kill This Love", followed by "Pink Venom" and "How You Like That".
+They perform "Playing with Fire" as each member stands in front of their own moving screen to perform their verse with their face projected onto the large screens behind them, and finally "Shut Down" before exiting the stage.